AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-basic-zoom-viewer-about/c-html5-20-basic-zoom-viewer-about.md

 ## Using Basic Zoom Viewer {#section-e6c68406ecdc4de781df182bbd8088b4}

-Basic Zoom Viewer represents a main JavaScript file and a set of helper files (a single JavaScript include with all the Viewer SDK components used by this particular viewer, assets, CSS) that the viewers downloads at runtime.
+Basic Zoom Viewer represents a JavaScript file and a set of helper files that the viewer downloads at runtime.
+Essentially, it is a single JavaScript include with all the Viewer SDK components used by this particular viewer, assets, and CSS.

 You can use Basic Zoom Viewer in pop-up mode using a production-ready HTML page provided with IS-Viewers or in embedded mode, where it is integrated into target web page using documented API.